|

 range of specialties and are licensed in the majority of

-Most faculty have taught at schools in the United
+states in the United States.
+Faculty: Most faculty have taught at schools in the United

 States, and either have a PhD degree and/or a board